nixberg/checkpass-swift/README.md

 ARGUMENTS:
   <password>              The password to check.
-        If no input file is provided, the tool reads from stdin.
+        If no input is provided, the tool reads from stdin.

 OPTIONS:
   --silent                Silent mode.